Improving employee productivity

 The second part of RPM is purpose: “Why do I want it?”
 Tony says, “80% of success is why, 20% is how.
 Get a big enough why, and people will figure out how to do it.
 So you better know your why.”
 Purpose is the emotional fuel that keeps employees going.
 Knowing their purpose will help them get motivated and make a huge difference in employee productivity.

-The very last question is “How do I achieve this?”
-Every outcome will have multiple “hows” you can use to get there, so take this advice from Tony: “Brainstorm all the hows you can think of, then narrow it down to the 20% that will get the most results.”
+Another question RPM asks is, “How do I achieve this?”
+Every outcome will have multiple “hows” you can use to get there.
+Here’s what Tony recommends: “Brainstorm all the hows you can think of, then narrow it down to the 20% that will get the most results.”
 This is how you create a massive action plan (MAP).
 MAPs aren’t to-do lists; they’re visions – for your day, your month and your year.
 They replace lists of tasks with the most productive objectives and maximize your employees’ time.

 Take it from Tony: “If you teach your whole company to do this, your company will go to levels you can’t even imagine, because everyone will maximize their productivity.”